Makman2/CE3D2/README.md

 Installation to the system is currently not supported, but will come shortly.

+## Documentation

+HTML-documentation can be built easily with `./make.sh doc` into `build/doc`.
+To display the documentation webpage, invoke your favorite browser with `build/doc/html/index.html`.

+CE3D2 uses doxygen to generate documenation.

 ## Debugging

 If you want to debug CE3D2, you need to invoke `./make.sh debug` instead of